 “Adequately motivating them” aptly identifies the difficulty in setting up an incentive structure.
 This means that decision makers must decide what incentives will be offered to employees and managers in hopes of encouraging them to act a certain way that is beneficial to the organization.
 This alone may explain why only 27% of companies have a formal program in place.

-One solution is to provide a program with enough choice that it appeals to everyone.
+One critical piece to ensure success is to provide a program with enough choice that it appeals to everyone.
+Consider this true story.

 A points-based program where participants collect and redeem points for rewards is one approach.
 For example;

-- Branded merchandise – high quality name brand jackets, polos, luggage, electronics, jewelery or watches.
+- Branded and non-branded merchandise – high quality name brand jackets, polos, luggage, electronics, jewelery or watches.

 - Why not sprinkle in non-monetary rewards – like flexible work hours, educational training, day off etc.

 *73% of respondents agree that merchandise provided a more memorable program as opposed to cash rewards.

 But there are several other factors that contribute to the how and why many well-intentioned programs fall off the rails.

 There are many different types of rewards programs, Years of Service being the most basic and simple to start with.
 With distribution rights to over 300 brands and a catalog of over 4,000 carefully curated rewards, Proforma SI offers the most diverse portfolio of best-selling merchandise and digital rewards from categories such as electronics. fashion, travel, home appliances, decor, and much more.
 From Apple to Zippo, our team will guide your team through product selection for each milestone according to your budget and preferences.